intel/kubernetes-power-manager/README.md

     This feature is only useful when all cores on the system are being utilized, but the user still wants to be able to configure certain cores to get a higher performance than others.

 ## Prerequisites
-* Node Feature Discovery ([NFD](https://github.com/kubernetes-sigs/node-feature-discovery)) should be deployed in the cluster before running the operator.
+* Node Feature Discovery ([NFD](https://github.com/kubernetes-sigs/node-feature-discovery)) should be deployed in the cluster before running the Kubernetes Power Manager.
 NFD is used to detect node-level features such as *Intel Speed Select Technology - Base Frequency (SST-BF)*.
-Once detected, the user can instruct the operator to deploy the Power Node Agent to Nodes with SST-specific labels, allowing the Power Node Agent to take advantage of such features by configuring cores on the host to optimise performance for containerized workloads.
+Once detected, the user can instruct the Kubernetes Power Manager to deploy the Power Node Agent to Nodes with SST-specific labels, allowing the Power Node Agent to take advantage of such features by configuring cores on the host to optimise performance for containerized workloads.
 Note: NFD is recommended, but not essential.
 Node labels can also be applied manually.
 See the [NFD repo](https://github.com/kubernetes-sigs/node-feature-discovery#feature-labels) for a full list of features labels.
 * A working App QoS container image from the [App QoS repo](https://github.com/intel/intel-cmt-cat/tree/master/appqos).